Forgot password

 Image via Sony Pictures

 Let’s get one thing straight: It Ends with Us does not romanticize domestic violence.
-It paints Ryle in a sympathetic light.
-It is unwaveringly committed to love.
-It is a complex, messy, scary, and beautiful story.
-But it never justifies or romanticizes domestic violence in any way, shape, form, or fashion.
+It paints Ryle in a sympathetic light, it is unwaveringly committed to love, and it is a complex, messy, scary, and beautiful story.
+But, it never justifies or romanticizes domestic violence in any way, shape, form, or fashion.

 So while some may become frustrated with some of Lily’s choices, her arc is absolute and revolutionary.
 The film wants us to understand that it’s possible to cheer for Lily’s commitment to love while also cheering for the removal of the abuse that she suffers at the hands of Ryle.
 It excuses none of Ryle’s behavior, but instead poses the question of who’s going to be responsible for all of this love that everybody apparently deserves.
 The answer isn’t “Lily,” but she wants it to be, and she just has to learn how to do that safely, if she can at all.
-In this way, the film issues a benevolent ultimatum.
-There’s no law against absolving ourselves of the duty to take care of each other, but we shouldn’t underestimate our capacity for making the world better.
+In this way, the film issues a benevolent ultimatum; there’s no law against absolving ourselves of the duty to take care of each other, but we’d be wise to not underestimate our capacity for making the world better.

 Speaking of Ryle, Baldoni’s great in the role, but his direction stands out as his strongest contribution by a marked distance.
 He frames Ryle’s physical abuse (most notably, the instance where he first hits Lily, and the one where he pushes her down the stairs) as ambiguous events, which lends a chilling nod to the nature of domestic violence.
 They’re depicted as blurry, lightning-quick moments that the camera can’t process, and we’re left wondering what exactly happened.